 Be careful with “free” offers or prizes on the Internet.
 Internet pop-ups that promise a free gift card or meal may be a sneaky way to trick you into authorizing a service that will be billed to your phone bill.
 Be skeptical if the offer asks you for information such as your birth date, your mother’s maiden name, or the last four digits of your Social Security number.
 Find and read the terms and conditions before you sign up for a free prize online.

 Dispute charges you don’t recognize on your phone bill.
 Ask your local telephone company to remove the charge.
 Generally, your local phone service cannot be disconnected if you fail to pay a charge from a company that is not your local phone service.
 Also contact the company responsible for the charge at the toll-free number listed on the phone bill.
-If the charge still isn’t removed, contact NC Attorney General Roy Cooper’s Office.
+If the charge still isn’t removed, contact NC Attorney General Josh Stein’s Office.

 Check your credit card bills too.
 Unauthorized telephone charges may be billed to your credit card.
 If you see these charges on your bill, dispute the charge in writing as soon as possible.